top of page

 The traits that once terrified you become the keys to your aliveness.

-The shadow is your undeveloped genius - your sacred untamed self, waiting to be welcomed home.
+The shadow is your undeveloped genius.
+It's your sacred, authentic, untamed self, waiting to be welcomed home.

 Integration doesn’t mean the end of struggle; it means the end of exile.